-Global Ambassadors develop their public speaking and presentation skills in English, meet new people, and use the experience to resume their resume.
+Global Ambassadors develop their public speaking and presentation skills in English, meet new people, and use the experience on their resume.

 Become a Global Ambassador

 We encourage Florida State University's international community of students, scholars, and faculty to join the program by filling out the application online or dropping a hard copy off at the Center for Global Engagement.